 - Agoda is a discount hotel website that I typically use for booking when looking in an area that doesn’t have hostel options.
 You can filter the search options by price, stars, or reviews.
 Agoda does not charge a fee.

-- Airbnb (get $25 off when you book through the link!) is a way for people to rent out rooms in their flats or whole apartments.
+- Airbnb is a way for people to rent out rooms in their flats or whole apartments.
 Generally, in the Maldives, it has become a way for guesthouses to book rooms.
 Airbnb is great because it makes it easy to communicate with the guesthouse owner prior to booking.
 Here’s an idea of how to use it to find accommodation by location using their sliding scale:

-I personally stayed at a guesthouse called the Amazing Noovilu (which you can book on Airbnb) which ran at $100/night but included meals.
+I stayed at a guesthouse called the Amazing Noovilu (which you can book on Airbnb) which ran at $118/night (plus fees and taxes) but included meals.
 I really enjoyed the local experience it provided and was able to get everything planned ahead of time by speaking with the highly attentive staff there.
 They were also able to help me get from Malé to Mahibadhoo, which is on Ari Atoll, easily by using local transport.

-It seemed that most guesthouses did include meals, which can otherwise be found at local coffee shops that dot all of the islands.
+It seemed that most guesthouses did include meals, which you can find at local coffee shops that dot all of the islands.

 Step Three: Activities!